Chart Color Schemes

 Knoxfield - Scoresby features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 79.8% of all households, including 42.1% couples with children, 25.0% couples without children, and 11.5% single parent families.
-Non-family households account for the remaining 20.2%, with lone person households at 17.9% and group households comprising 2.3%.
-The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.7.
+Non-family households make up the remaining 20.2%, with lone person households at 17.9% and group households comprising 2.3%.
+The median household size is 2.8 people, larger than the Greater Melbourne average of 2.7.

 Frequently Asked Questions - Households